nicolasdb/InclusiveSpaceIndex/Framework/Framework_Overview.md

 ## Scoring Guidelines

-### Scoring Scale (0-4 points)
+### Scoring Scale (0-5 points)
-0: Not implemented
+0 pt : Not implemented
   - Example: No consideration given to this aspect
   - [More examples to be developed...]

-0.5: Basic awareness
+0.5 pt : Basic awareness
   - Example: Recognition of the need, initial discussions started
   - [More examples to be developed...]

-1: Partial implementation
+1 pt : Partial implementation
   - Example: Some measures in place but not systematic
   - [More examples to be developed...]

-3: Good implementation
+3 pt : Good implementation
   - Example: Systematic approach with regular evaluation
   - [More examples to be developed...]

-4: Strong implementation
+5 pt : Strong implementation
   - Example: Comprehensive system with community involvement
   - [More examples to be developed...]